-In the world of data – getting over the data challenges is a daunting task for most people and communities who are not immune.
+In the world of data science training – getting over the data challenges is a daunting task for most people and communities who are not immune.
 Obstacles, such as a lack of easy access to data, a lack of capacity to analyze data, or changes in member’s expectations, can compromise a community’s ability to truly understand its associates.
 This is the key to achieving a competitive advantage in meeting the challenges with strong strategic data.
 The goal is not just to store or delete all the data you have access to.
 Instead, you should use data analysis to gather value and information that can be linked to results return on investment, and business return on investment plan.
 There are six recommended steps for running an equitable data analysis path and successfully analyzing data.

 Steps Taken In the Equitable Data Analysis Process